cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

 My understanding is that there were reasons why Basepaws had some difficulties answering this question.
 I would also **not** use what I am about to describe as the main result.

 Nevetheless, if I try to summarize what I noticed with minimial information from reports that are posted either publicly or in the [Facebook Basepaws Cat Club](https://www.facebook.com/groups/basepaws), then I can attempt the calculations [here]().
-Essentially, these are more optimisitc, but the question of whether they have reasonable prevalance (or if the true sensitivty and specifity might vary could still be up for discussion.

 ~~Noticed calculation error shortly after posting on Google Drive.
 Wait another day before posting updated calculations, in order to check again.~~